EricssonResearch/dnt/getting_started/scenario_tsn/README.md

 swp1@if3         UP             fe80::5466:b5ff:fea0:c6fc/64
 ```

-Now we can start the R2DTWO instances on `nxp1` and `nxp2`:
+Now we can start the DNT instances on `nxp1` and `nxp2`:

 ```
 # in one terminal:
-nxp1 r2dtwo r2dtwo.ini
+nxp1 dnt dnt.ini

 # in another terminal window:
-nxp2 r2dtwo r2dtwo.ini
+nxp2 dnt dnt.ini
 ```

-If everything OK, the `r2dtwo` instances are up and running.
+If everything OK, the `dnt` instances are up and running.
 But we have to generate some traffic right now with `ping` so run it on the `talker` node:

 ```